Istanbul Travel Blog 2019

 - Getting washed and rubbed in Turkish Bath.
 You will feel refreshed.

-- Watching the Whirling Dervishes.
+- Watching the Whirling Dervishes Show.
 Experience the depths of the local culture.

-- Walking from Ortaköy Neighborhood to Bebek Neighborhood alongside Bosphorus.
-Best view of the city.
+- Walking from Ortaköy to Bebek alongside Bosphorus.

-- Going to Asian side through boat and see Kadıköy fish market.
+- Doing a ferry journey to Asian side and see Kadikoy Fish Market.
 Shop like a local.

-- Going to Prince Islands through boat and see the island by horse drawn carriage
+- Going to Prince Islands by boat and see the island by horse drawn carriage

 Where to Shop in Istanbul 2019